Skip to Content

 The future of the John Muir Way

-The John Muir Trust is looking at future governance options and we hope to move to a more streamlined service operating in a year or so once we have developed a viable financial plan to ensure sustainability of service.
-The Trust's Board of Trustees hope to be able to make a decision about the future management of the John Muir Way and announce their decision as soon as possible.
-In the meantime, please direct any route enquiries to the relevant access authority.
+The John Muir Trust is currently exploring future governance options for the John Muir Way and we hope to move to a more streamlined service once we have developed a viable financial plan to ensure sustainability of service.